sequi76/BML4SR/Lecture-1.Introduction_to_Bayesian_Techniques/readme.md

 ### Thinking Bayesianly

-4. Think of a system that could be modelled as being sampled from a PDF.
+4. Think of a system that could be modeled as being sampled from a PDF.
 Draw the Graphical Model of such a system.
+Did you model it bottom-up?
+Up-up?
+Is there still room to unfold more the system and access to latent variables into which you could inject prior-info?
 5. What is the probability of Harris winning the election, given that Trump won ?